Up to now I’ve done many jobs in my life.

 First he explained to me about his many worries that he had in his life, he had been trapped in a years long, expensive divorce battle with his wife.

-He talked about stress, loneliness, and existential fear.
+He talked about stress, sleeplessness, loneliness, and existential fear.

 He had severe heart problems for a very long time, and no doctor was able to cure it completely.

-After adopting naturopathy which he learned from his college teacher, his problems were gone.
+After adopting naturopathy which he learned from his college teacher, his problems were almost gone.

 “For many years I was under a lot of stress due to the nature of my job.
 I was constantly making more money but I was compromising with my body and mind constantly,” he said.

-Ultimately he decided to switch the job for various reasons especially because he realized that the job was not suitable for him.
+Ultimately he decided to switch the job for obvious reason especially because he realized that the job was not suitable for him.

 I asked him how he knew.